iwenameni/darey.io-pbl/project5.md

 ![server-config5](https://user-images.githubusercontent.com/111616140/231011261-f797480d-af4b-4ff0-8a07-7c6bc0712be3.jpg)

-We have successfully set up mysql on sevrer
+Having successfully set up mysql on sevrer,

-We then try to connect remotely to the mysql server via the client instance
+we then try to connect remotely to the mysql server via the client instance

 sudo mysql -u remote_user -h 172.31.48.247 -p